ninthpower/OJcryo/README.md

 OJcryo_relion_screen: A simple interactive micrograph screening program that allows the removal of dirty/unwanted images from a cryo-EM image pool.

-OJcryo_class_table(soon!): Creates a tab-delimited .txt from a 2D/3D model.star file.

 OJcryo_relion_rm_duplicates: Removes any duplicate particles from a Relion join_particles.star file.